hammlab/MinimaxFilter/readme.md

 ### Minimax Filter
-#### is a machine learning approach to preserve privacy against inference attacks
+#### is a learning approach to preserve privacy of continuous high-dimensional data (such as images, audios, and biometric data) against inference attacks.
+That is, an adversary cannot accurately infer sensitive or identifying information from the  filtered data.
 ---

 ![concept figure](minimaxfilter2.jpg "Example minimax filter")